kennymc-c/ucr2-integration-requests/README.md

 UC plans to integrate the upload function to the web configurator once they get enough positive feedback from developers (and users).
 The current status can be tracked in this issue: [#79](https://github.com/unfoldedcircle/feature-and-bug-tracker/issues/79)

-### Run as an external integration on a separate server
+### Run on a separate device as an external integration driver

 #### Bare metal/VM